emmaknaub/Searching-For-Sanctuary/proposal.md

 ### ... overall
 _What overall mode of collaboration are you planning to use: divide the work by project sections? by media types and expertise? by compromise and consensus all the way through?
 (See_ Writer/Designer _pages 113-114.)_

+We are planning on all working together as we go along, delegating small tasks where needed.

 ### ... in particular
 _Now add some specificity to that general plan: who will take what role, at what points?
 How will you communicate with each other?_

+We plan on doing a lot of the work as a group, but Britanny and Weston will specialize in the story writing, and Emma and Fathima will specialize in the coding/Twine creation.
+We have a group chat and google doc to communicate ideas with one another.

 <div class="alert alert-warning">